 The ACLU is neither a government agency nor a general legal services organization, and we normally do not provide emergency services.
 We have limited resources and staff and are unable to pursue every case that comes to our attention.

 Requests for legal assistance should be made over the phone or in writing.
 In-person interviews are generally not possible, and we do not accept walk-ins.
 We also do not accept complaints via email.

 If you believe your rights have been violated and would like to receive help from the ACLU of Pennsylvania, please read the instructions below about contacting the appropriate office.
 Although we try to respond to each request as quickly as possible, it may take as long as four weeks for a response due to our limited staff.
 To get help more quickly, we suggest you call the United Way Helpline at 2-1-1 or visit their website http://www.pa211.org/.
 They offer a 24-hour hotline that will connect you to appropriate referrals in your area.

 We only accept complaints regarding civil liberties violations that occurred in Pennsylvania.
 If you are seeking assistance for a problem that occurred in another state, please click here for a national directory of ACLU offices.

-To file a complaint through the mail, download the form below and return it to the office serving the county in which the incident occurred.
+To file a complaint through the mail, download the form below and return it to the address listed below.
+All complaints submitted through the mail must be delivered to our Philadelphia office.
 Please attach copies of relevant paperwork, but DO NOT SEND ORIGINALS.
 We cannot guarantee that your information will be returned.

 To speak to someone about your complaint, please call the appropriate office below.
 You will need to leave a message and someone will return your call.
 We receive dozens of complaints a day, so it may take some time to get back to you.